nhsconnect/FHIR-CDS/pages/explore/api_healthcare_service_capability.md

 <td><code  class="highlighter-rouge">0..1</code></td>
 <td>CodeableConcept</td>
 <td>Specific eligibility requirements required to use the service</td>
 <td>If not populated, then, the service is available to all.
-If the service is for Children only, then this MUST be populated with a code of 01.
+If the service is for Children only, then this MUST be populated wth a code of 01.
 If the service is for Adults only, the this MUST be populated with a code of 02.</td>
 </tr>
 <tr>
 <td><code  class="highlighter-rouge">eligibilityNote</code></td>